 Beethoven’s Ode to Joy Played With 167 Theremins Placed Inside Matryoshka Dolls in Japan

-Props go to Mental Floss for coming up with this unexpected find.
-Back in 2011, in Tokyo, 167 musicians performed some classic Beethoven with the “Matryomin,” a new-fangled instrument that lodges a theremin inside a matryoshka.
+A decade ago, in Tokyo, 167 musicians performed a Beethoven classic with the “Matryomin,” a new-fangled instrument that lodges a theremin inside a matryoshka.
 A matryoshka, of course, is one of those Russian nested dolls where you find wooden dolls of decreasing size placed one inside the other.
 As for the theremin, it’s a century-old electronic musical instrument that requires no physical contact from the player.
 You can watch its inventor, Leon Theremin, give it a demo in the vintage video below.
-And via these links you can see the Matryomin Ensemble performing versions of Amazing Grace and Memory of Russia.
+And via this link you can see the Matryomin Ensemble performing a mesmerizing version of Amazing Grace.
+Enjoy.

 Soviet Inventor Léon Theremin Shows Off the Theremin, the Early Electronic Instrument That Could Be Played Without Being Touched (1954)